rancher/docs/content/rancher/installation/server-installation/install-using-kubernetes/_index.md

 ---
-title: Option 2—Install by RKE
+title: Install Using Kubernetes
 weight: 275
 ---
-# Install by RKE
+# Install Using Kubernetes

 You can deploy Rancher using the Rancher Kubernetes Engine (RKE).
 RKE is Rancher's own fast and light-weight Kubernetes installer.
 Rancher installation using RKE is the best install option for two different use cases: